originphp/website/source/docs/upgrade.md

 ---
 # Upgrade Guide

+If you have any issues during the upgrade create a [support ticket](https://github.com/originphp/framework/issues) on github.

 ## Preparing for the Update

 Version 3 is focused on upgrading to use PHP 7.3 as the minimum requirement, and PHPUnit 9, removing old deprecations and few small design changes.

 The first thing to do is to update your app to the lastest 2.x version of the framework, this should update to version `^2.8.1`